just-the-docs/just-the-docs/index.md

 ```
 <small>You must have GitHub Pages enabled on your repo, one or more Markdown files, and a `_config.yml` file.
 [See an example repository](https://github.com/pmarsceill/jtd-remote)</small>

-[Set up GitHub Pages locally](https://help.github.com/en/articles/setting-up-your-github-pages-site-locally-with-jekyll) so that you can also use this theme locally.

 ### Local installation: Use the gem-based theme

 1. Install the Ruby Gem